PavanVanjre/my-portfolio/README.md

 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 ### Building for Production